microsoft/BotFramework-Emulator/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: "Bot Framework Emulator Feature request"
+name: Bot Framework Emulator Feature request
 about: Suggest a feature for the Bot Framework Emulator
+title: ''
+labels: Enhancement
+assignees: ''

 ---